Withstanding Time And The Elements In Zion National Park

 Copyright Rebecca L. Latson, all rights reserved.

-Filed under Canon, Equipment, GX7 Mk II, National Parks, Photography, Point and Shoot, Seasons, Travel, Utah, winter, Zion National Park
+Filed under Canon, Equipment, GX7 Mk II, National Parks, Photography, Point and Shoot, Seasons, Travel, winter, Zion National Park